Member of the Supervisory Board since 2017

 - Member of the shareholders' committee of veridos GmbH

 - Managing Director Giesecke+Devrient Immobilien-Verwaltungsgesellschaft GmbH

 Member of the Management Board of the GREIF Foundation, Mülheim an der Ruhr

-Dr Legge has chaired the RWTÜV Group's Management Board since 1991.
+Dr. Elmar Legge was a member of the Managing Board of the RWTÜV Group from 1991 to 2020.
 Alongside his duties as CFO, he was also in charge of corporate finance at TÜV NORD AG in Hanover from 2004 to 2015, of which RWTÜV is a shareholder.

 Legge started his career as a research assistant and lecturer at the University of Göttingen's Institute for Production and Investment Research in 1979.